My recipes → Your inbox. Sign up today!

 Optional Peanut Butter Turmeric Glaze:

-I chose to top these dog treats with a fun and flavorful glaze!
+I like to top these dog treats with a fun and flavorful glaze!
 All you do is combine peanut butter, coconut oil, and turmeric in a small bowl until you have a thin glaze.
-Transfer the glaze to an airtight baggie, snip off a tiny corner of the baggie, and then drizzle the glaze in a zig-zag pattern over the top of the cooled peanut butter dog treats.
+Transfer the glaze to an airtight baggie, snip off a tiny corner, and drizzle it in a zig-zag pattern over the cooled peanut butter dog treats.

 You will notice that the glaze will be set up in about 30 minutes.
 It will not harden, but it does dry.

 This step is 100% optional!
-It’s fun and tasty and very doable BUT not necessary.
-If you want to keep this dog treat recipe super simple, simply skip the glaze.
+It’s fun, tasty, and very doable, BUT not necessary.
+If you want to keep this dog treat recipe super simple, skip the glaze.

 *Note: the texture of this dog treat is firm but soft (similar to peanut butter cookies).
 I wanted to make a treat that all doggies could enjoy – even older doggies who may have more sensitive teeth.
 If your dog loves a super crunchy treat, serve these peanut butter and pumpkin dog treats straight from the freezer as they will have more of a dog-biscuit texture (nice and crunchy!).